igor-marinescu/RPico_CDC_UART/README.md

 add_compile_definitions(TX_ACTIVE_SIGNAL_INVERTED)
 ```

-- `TX_ACTIVE_SIGNAL` - specifies the GPIO pin to be used as TX_ACTIVE signal.
+- `TX_ACTIVE_SIGNAL` - specifies the GPIO pin to be used as TX_ACTIVE signal: is set active while UART sends data.
 - `TX_ACTIVE_SIGNAL_INVERTED` - when defined, the TX_ACTIVE signal is inverted (low active).

 __RX/TX Activity LEDs__

-Two outputs can be used to visually (by connecting a LED) indicate a receive or transmit activity:
+Two outputs can be used to visually indicate a receive or transmit activity (ex. by connecting a LED):

 ```
 add_compile_definitions(UART_RX_ACT_LED=16)